Carbamoyl phosphate synthetase III

-Carbamoyl Phosphate synthetase III (CPS III) is one of the three isoforms of the Carbamoyl Phosphate Synthetase, en enzyme that catalyzes the active production of carbamoyl phosphate in many organisms.
+Carbamoyl phosphate synthetase III (CPS III) is one of the three isoforms of the carbamoyl phosphate synthetase, an enzyme that catalyzes the active production of carbamoyl phosphate in many organisms.

 CPS III (EC 6.3.5.5.) is a ligase (3.) that forms carbon-nitrogen bonds (6.3.) with glutamine as amido-N-donor (6.3.5.) (see BRENDA).

 Context

 Many aquatic organisms, including most of the fish species, are ammoniotelic, which means they produce ammonia as metabolic waste, that they generally excrete by diffusion through their gills.
 Similar to terrestrial vertebrates, some fish species also significantly include urea as metabolic waste.
 This phenomenon concerns larvae stages since they do not have gills to excrete ammonia from, but also the adult stage in some species.
 Based on the proportion of metabolic waste represented by urea, these species are partial or fully ureotelic.

 Ureotelic species produce urea via the ornithine-urea cycle (OUC) in which CPS plays an important role.
-If CPS I is mostly used by terrestrial vertebrates, it appears that some aquatic species rely on CPS III to deal with urea production.
+Carbamoyl phosphate synthetase I is mostly used by terrestrial vertebrates, and it appears that some aquatic species rely on CPS III to deal with urea production.
 There are several potential advantages in excreting urea instead of ammonia for species living in specific environments.
 For example, it allows a better diffusion capacity than ammonia in alkaline waters, and it decreases water loss, which can be crucial for species experiencing long periods out of the water such as lungfish species.
-CPS III has been described in cichlids of the Alcolapia genus, lungfishes, the gulf toadfish Opsanus beta, the rainbow trout Oncorhyncus mykiss, the Atlantic halibut Hippoglossus hippoglossus, the largemouth bass Micropterus salmoides, the common carp Cyprinus carpio, and in elasmobranchs such as the spiny dogfish Squalus acanthia for example.
+CPS III has been described in cichlids of the Alcolapia genus, lungfishes, the Gulf toadfish Opsanus beta, the rainbow trout Oncorhyncus mykiss, the Atlantic halibut Hippoglossus hippoglossus, the largemouth bass Micropterus salmoides, the common carp Cyprinus carpio, and in elasmobranchs such as the spiny dogfish Squalus acanthia for example.
 This enzyme thus seems to be distributed among fish showing different degree of ureotely.

 Reaction pathway

-The Ornithine-Urea Cycle
+Ornithine-urea cycle

-CPS III is a precursor in the Ornithine-Urea Cycle (OUC).
-This pathway occurs in organisms that do not directly excrete ammonia as a catabolic waste.
+CPS III is a precursor in the ornithine-urea cycle (OUC).
+This pathway occurs in organisms which do not directly excrete ammonia as a catabolic waste.
 The main function of the OUC is to convert highly toxic nitrogen waste (NH3) in urea, which shows less toxicity.
-This cycle includes 5 biochemical reactions, the first two of which occur in the mitochondrial matrix and the three others in the cytosol.
+This cycle includes five biochemical reactions, the first two of which occur in the mitochondrial matrix and the three others in the cytosol.
 In fishes, the urea cycle is only found in a few teleosts, mostly air breeders or species living in very specific environments such as alkaline water, and in elasmobranchs.

 CPS III is found in the mitochondria of some elasmobranch and in a few teleosts liver and/or extrahepatic tissues.
 It intervenes in the first reaction of the cycle of the OUC, which is crucial since it limits the rest of the cycle.
 CPS III thus plays a major role in regulating the amount of ammonia in the cell, by starting its conversion in urea for excretion while maintaining a minimum concentration to maintain amino acids synthesis.